BenchmarkSpace/docker-petalinux2/README.md

 ### If your local machine is running Ubuntu WSL:

 Check if echo $DISPLAY returns anything (example: `:0`).
 If it does, the GUI will work.
-If it returns nothing, you may need to update your Windows or WSL.
+If it returns nothing, you may need to update your Windows or WSL or download vcxsrv:

+#### vcxsrv - GUI Support
+If you have Windows 11, you do not need vcxsrv.
+There is native Docker GUI WSL support already in Windows 11.
+If you have GUI issues in Windows 11, check if `echo $DISPLAY` is `:0`.

+If you have Windows 10 or earlier:
+- Download vcxsrv installer on your Windows machine: https://sourceforge.net/projects/vcxsrv/
+- Install vcxsrv
+- Start XLaunch (should be in Windows Start menu) and setup your x server:
+	- Choose Multiple Windows (or your preference)
+	- Choose Start no client
+	- Check Clipboard and Primary Selection, Native opengl (wgl), and Disable access control (Disable access control is most important)
+	- Optional: save the configuration if you want
+	- You will see a big blank window appear when you click Finish
+- In WSL, type `DISPLAY=$(ip route get 1.2.3.4 | awk '{print $7}'):0`
+	- Add this to end of ~/.bashrc to have it set everytime you open a new WSL window

+To test your WSL GUI support, install `sudo apt-get install x11-apps` in WSL then type `xeyes`.
+You should see a small window with eyes appear.

 ### If your local machine is running Linux:
   - adjust the permission of the X server host